jtlapp/kysely-params/README.md

   );
 ```

+Be mindful of the type parameter you provide to `parameterize` for defining query parameters.
 When you execute or instantiate a parameterization, you must provide values for **_all_** of the parameters given in this type, as the execution and instantation methods do not know which parameters were actually used in the query.
-Be mindful of this when you specify the parameters type parameter for `parameterize`.

 ## License